 Huawei helps Gigantic Infotel Bring Wi-Fi 6 Broadband Services to the Ganga Plain

-Recently, Huawei helps the Gigantic Infotel, India's leading and fastest growing broadband service provider, led the commercial deployment of cutting-edge Wi-Fi 6 technology in Delhi and Hariana, in the Ganga Plain.
+SHENZHEN, China, Dec.
+23, 2019 /PRNewswire/ -- Recently, Huawei helps the Gigantic Infotel, India's leading and fastest-growing broadband service provider, led the commercial deployment of cutting-edge Wi-Fi 6 technology in Delhi and Hariana, in the Ganga Plain.

 Gigantic Infotel's New Business Model